grechaw/athlete-db/README.md

 Running `./gradlew genCode` executes Entity Services methods on the model to generate code stubs.

 Note there's a property in application.proeprties to set: `codegenDir`

+In this step, we see the artifacts created by Entity Services code generation.